Home

 There are some fabulous isolated beaches that you can land on.

-Check out the beach that Survivor Nicaragua filmed their second season at and enjoy a swim in warm tropical water!
+Check out the beach that Survivor Nicaragua filmed their second season at and enjoy a swimming and snorkeling in warm tropical water!

 While enjoying your costal cruise you may get in some